Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

 \subsection{$p_T$ spectra of light nuclei}

 With Equation (\ref{eq:pt-Lj2h}), we first compute the invariant $p_T$ distributions of deuterons in rapidity intervals $-0.1<y<0$, $-0.2<y<-0.1$, $-0.3<y<-0.2$, $-0.4<y<-0.3$, $-0.5<y<-0.4$ in Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV in centralities $0-10$\%, $10-20$\%, $20-40$\%, $40-80$\%, respectively.
 Here, $h_1$ and $h_2$ in Equation (\ref{eq:pt-Lj2h}) refer to the proton and the neutron.
-Different lines scaled by different factors for clarity in Figure \ref{fig:dpT} are our theoretical results.
-Filled symbols with error bars are experimental data from the STAR collaboration~\cite{HLiu:2021AuAu3GeV}.
-From Figure \ref{fig:dpT}, one can see the $p+n$ coalescence can well reproduce the available data in different rapidity intervals at midrapidity area from central to peripheral Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.
+Different lines scaled by different factors for clarity in Figure \ref{fig:dpT} are our theoretical results for final-state deuterons, i.e., those obtained by subtracting consumed ones in the nucleus coalescence from formed ones via the $p+n$ coalescence.
+Filled symbols with error bars are experimental data from the STAR collaboration~\cite{Liu:2021xfy}.
+From Figure \ref{fig:dpT}, one can see our results can well reproduce the available data in different rapidity intervals at midrapidity area from central to peripheral Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.

 We then study the invariant $p_T$ distributions of $t$, $^3$He and $^4$He in rapidity intervals $-0.1<y<0$, $-0.2<y<-0.1$, $-0.3<y<-0.2$, $-0.4<y<-0.3$, $-0.5<y<-0.4$ in Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV in centralities $0-10$\%, $10-20$\%, $20-40$\%, $40-80$\%, respectively.
 Figure \ref{fig:tpT} shows the invariant $p_T$ spectra of tritons.
 The spectra in different rapidity intervals are scaled by different factors for clarity as shown in the figure.
-Filled symbols with error bars are experimental data from the STAR collaboration~\cite{HLiu:2021AuAu3GeV}.
-Dashed lines are the results of the nucleon coalescence, i.e., the contribution of the process $n+n+p \rightarrow t$.
+Filled symbols with error bars are experimental data from the STAR collaboration~\cite{Liu:2021xfy}.
+Dashed lines are the results of the nucleon coalescence, i.e., the contribution of the channel $n+n+p \rightarrow t$.
 Dotted lines are the results of the $n+d$ coalescence.
-Solid lines are the total results of the $n+n+p $ coalescence plus $n+d$ coalescence.
-Panels (a), (b) and (c) in Figure \ref{fig:tpT} show $n+n+p$ coalescence plus $n+d$ coalescence can describe the available data well in central and semi-central Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV, while panel (d) shows triton production in peripheral $40-80$\% Au-Au collisions favors $n+n+p$ coalescence.
-The $n+d$ coalescence may not occur as the hadronic evolution process is so short that the formed deuterons do not have enough time to capture neutrons to form tritons in peripheral collisions.
+Solid lines are the final results of the $n+n+p $ coalescence plus $n+d$ coalescence minus consumed in $p+t$ coalescence.
+Panels (a), (b) and (c) in Figure \ref{fig:tpT} show results of $n+n+p$ coalescence plus $n+d$ coalescence minus consumed in $p+t$ coalescence can describe the available data well in central and semi-central Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV, while panel (d) shows triton production in peripheral $40-80$\% Au-Au collisions favors $n+n+p$ coalescence.